-In 2004, Oregon Death with Dignity merged with Death with Dignity National Center, a California-based nonprofit with headquarters in Washington, DC.
+In 2003, ODLDEC became Oregon Death with Dignity and merged with Death with Dignity National Center, a California-based nonprofit with headquarters in Washington, DC.
 Headquartered in Portland, Oregon, the new organization adopted the name Death with Dignity National Center, dissolved the California corporation, and closed the DC office.
 At the same time, the Oregon Death with Dignity Political Action Fund, a 501(c)(4) nonprofit was created, which was later renamed Death with Dignity Political Fund.

 The Second Decade: Expanding Nationwide

 During the second decade, roughly from 2004 to 2014, we focused on expanding to new frontiers on a state-by-state basis, accomplishing policy reform in both Washington and Vermont.

 In addition, from 2001 to 2006 we defended Oregon’s law against U.S. Attorney General John Ashcroft who attempted to block it by authorizing federal drug agents to prosecute doctors who prescribed life-ending medication to help terminally ill patients die.
 In January 2006, the US Supreme Court voted 6 to 3 in favor of Death with Dignity in the case of Gonzales v.
 Oregon, ruling that former Attorney General John Ashcroft overstepped his authority in attempting to prosecute Oregon’s physicians and pharmacists.

 In 2008, we successfully led the coalition for Yes on I-1000, Washington State’s Death with Dignity campaign, to a 58 percent to 42 percent victory.
 The Washington Death with Dignity Act went into effect in March 2009.